 The investigations located on the site of 6 and 10 Clermont Avenue comprised drilling of two cored boreholes (BH1 and BH2) and one hand-augered borehole (BH4), dynamic cone penetrometer (DCP) testing adjacent to BH4 to assess the strength of the underlying soil profile, and installation of groundwater monitoring well in BH1.
+BH2 and BH4 are located within Lot 2 (12 Clermont Avenue).

-The previous borehole locations are shown on Drawing 1.1 in Appendix B, together with the outlines of the proposed basement footprints.
+The previous borehole locations are shown on Drawing 2.1 in Appendix B, together with the outlines of the proposed basement footprints.